link-foundation/code-architecture-principles/README.md

 - **Encapsulation of Data and Behavior**
   Keep data (fields) and functions that operate on that data (methods) together.
 Hide internal details and expose only what is needed.

-- **Information Hiding**
+- **Information transparency**
-  Use private or internal fields/methods to prevent other parts of the system from depending on your internal structure.
+  Treat all private or internal fields/methods as public for extensibility so other parts of the system can extend, replace or configure the functionality.

 - **Single Responsibility for Classes**
   Each class should have one main reason to change.
 If it changes for many different reasons, split it.